 Approved subunit vaccines

 The first subunit vaccine to be approved for use in humans in the United States is the hepatitis B vaccine, which comprises hepatitis B virus surface antigens (HBsAg) that originate from the hepatitis B virus.
 Although the original hepatitis B subunit vaccine obtained HBsAg from the plasma of infected individuals, modern recombinant technology has allowed for these vaccines to be developed without requiring the use of human plasma samples.

 This technological advancement has significantly improved the hepatitis B vaccine's safety by eliminating any potential contamination that can occur when researchers handle human plasma.
-The vaccine targeting acellular pertussis (aP) is another type of subunit vaccine that is made up of the inactivated pertussis toxin and one or more other components of this bacteria microorganism.
+In addition, the vaccine targeting acellular pertussis (aP) is another type of subunit vaccine that is made up of the inactivated pertussis toxin and one or more other components of this bacteria microorganism.

 Subunit vaccines are associated with excellent safety profiles; however, researchers interested in developing novel subunit vaccines often face difficulties identifying suitable antigens or proteins that offer good immunogenic potential and protective efficiency to the host.

 In addition to identifying effective antigens that could be incorporated into future subunit vaccines, it is also critical for researchers to develop potent immunostimulatory adjuvants that can be used to enhance the potency of these vaccine types.

-Subunit vaccines are considered to be promising candidates for developing immunizations against malaria, tetanus, human cytomegalovirus, Salmonella enterica serovar Enteritidis infections, and even the novel severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2).
+Subunit vaccines are considered promising candidates for developing immunizations against malaria, tetanus, human cytomegalovirus, Salmonella enterica serovar Enteritidis infections, and even the novel severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2).